Skip to main content Skip to navigation

 • What Is WSU’s Reasonable Accommodation Policy?

-• Anyone with a disability may apply for a modification or adjustment of a job, work environment, policy, practice, or procedure that will enable that individual to enjoy equal employment opportunity with others.
+• Anyone with a disability may apply for a modification or adjustment of a job, work environment, policy, practice, or procedure that will enable that individual to enjoy equal employment opportunities with others.
 Reasonable accommodations are negotiated on an individual basis through Human Resource Services.

 • Reasonable accommodation policy and form can be found HERE